2012 Avalon New Car Test Drive

 The 268-horsepower Avalon delivers good acceleration and mileage for such a roomy car.
 Its automatic transmission is quick shifting and decisive.
 It's pleasant to drive for just about any purpose, but it's never sloppy, and it won't fail you if you happen to be in a hurry.
 The standard array of safety equipment surpasses that required by federal law, including a knee-protection airbag for the driver, and Avalon performs well in government and insurance-industry crash tests.

 Bottom line, the Toyota Avalon is easy to like and even easier to enjoy.
 A test drive might leave you wondering why anyone seeking a smooth, quiet, roomy sedan would pay more than it takes to buy an Avalon.

-The 2011 Toyota Avalon lineup has been streamlined, with just two thoroughly equipped models.
-Both come with a 268-horsepower, 3.5-liter V6 and 6-speed automatic transmission.
+The 2012 Toyota Avalon comes in two models, both with a 3.5-liter V6 and 6-speed automatic transmission.